-Details of the portfolio management contracts
+Details of the portfolio management contract

-The portfolio advisors manage the Plan assets pursuant to the mandates they have signed with the Foundation and Kaleido Growth Inc. and in accordance with the specific mandates they have received.
-The mandates include the obligation to comply with the investment policies and the limits established by those policies, and the obligation to comply with the legal requirements imposed by securities legislation.
+The portfolio advisors manage the plan assets pursuant to the mandates they signed with Kaleido Growth Inc., and in accordance with their specific respective directives.
+The mandates included the obligation to comply with the investment policies and the limits established by those policies, and the obligation to comply with the legal requirements imposed by securities legislation.
 The managers have a duty to analyze, recommend and make investment decisions.
 The portfolio management contracts may be terminated at any time with a written notice to the other party.